LogtalkDotOrg/logtalk3/manuals/sources/devtools/debugger.rst

         dump_trace::stop_redirect_to_file.

-A full trace can also be obtained at the top-level by using the ``S`` (Skip) command at the call port for the top-levle goal when tracing it.
+A full trace can also be obtained at the top-level by using the ``S`` (Skip) command at the call port for the top-level goal when tracing it.

 Alternative debugger tools
 --------------------------